 I grew up in an extended family of Vermont farmers, spending endless hours on those farms and in the presence of people who knew the land, how to work with their hands, who wasted nothing and gave much.
 My grandmother and her sisters shared their love of making practical things, reusing resources they had—quilts, hooked and braided rugs, spinning, knitting, weaving.
 They let me rip and cut and sort, all the while teaching me the value of handmade resourcefulness.
 Quilts kept you warm, rugs kept the drafts out and your feet warm on a cold morning and brought beauty and color into the home.
 The farms were self sufficient; they put food by for winter, ate fresh whole foods year round, cared for the land and the livestock and were completely in tune with the natural world they depended on.
 In that, I found my first experiences of what I have now come to know as Mindfulness.

-I have been gently taught how to focus and find joy in the meditative quality of doing the mundane, the simple acts of living.
+I had been gently taught how to focus and find joy in the meditative quality of doing the mundane, the simple acts of living.
 I doubt my “teachers” were aware they were practicing Meditation as they did their daily tasks, but my awareness in the mostly silent cutting, ripping, hooking, gathering, defined that inner peace found in my Meditation practice.

 Meditation is something that came naturally as I did Art as a youth and when I started meditating as an adult, I recognized that same quality of experience I had doing tasks with my aunts and grandmother on the farms.
 Now, getting into the dye pots to make the right color for a tomato or carrot is as much fun as seeing how it turns out hooked.
 Finding a trillium in the woods, or a flower I can’t identify and looking it up, designing a rug or stained glass piece by taking those colors and simplifying the shapes to create a thing of beauty is pure joy!